The Rundown

 - No variety in flavours (might not be suitable for dogs sensitive to chicken)

-If you have an American Bulldog who suffers from hypothyroidism, this would be one of the best dog foods for them.
-The food contains kelp to help stimulate the thyroid, and avoids beef which can be a problem ingredient.
+Additionally, if you have an American Bulldog who suffers from hypothyroidism, this would be one of the best dog foods to feed them.
+The food contains kelp to help stimulate the thyroid while avoiding beef at the same time which can trigger this disease.

 click to see more